-- 67.1 A radiologist assistant's scope of practice is limited to procedures and treatments that the supervising radiologist performs in the practice. - 67.2 A radiologist assistant may not interpret images, make diagnoses, or prescribe medications or therapies. - 67.3 The radiologist assistant may assist the radiologist in developing and implementing a radiologic care plan for a patient.
-In so doing, the radiologist assistant may, in the discretion of the radiologist, perform patient assessment, patient management and selected examinations as outlined below: - 67.3.1 Obtaining consent for and injecting agents that facilitate and/or enable diagnostic imaging; - 67.3.2 Obtaining clinical history from the patient or medical record; - 67.3.3 Performing pre-procedure and post-procedure evaluation of patients undergoing invasive procedures; - 67.3.4 Assisting radiologists with invasive procedures; - 67.3.5 Performing fluoroscopy for non-invasive procedures with the radiologist providing direct supervision of the service; - 67.3.6 Monitoring and tailoring selected examinations under direct supervision (i.e., IVU, CT program, GI studies, VCUG, and retrograde urethrograms); - 67.3.7 Communicating the reports of radiologist's findings to the referring physician or an appropriate representative with appropriate documentation; - 67.3.8 Providing naso-enteric and oro-enteric feeding tube placement in uncomplicated patients; - 67.3.9 Performing selected peripheral venous diagnostic procedures; and - 67.3.10 Any other activity that the Board approves in a protocol to allow for changing technology or practices in radiology.
+- 67.166.1 At no time shall the scope of practice for the radiologist assistant include procedures or treatments that the supervising radiologist does not perform in within the practice A radiologist assistant's scope of practice is limited to procedures and treatments that the supervising radiologist performs in the practice. - - A radiologist assistant may not interpret images, make diagnoses, or prescribe medications or therapies. - The radiologist assistant may assist the radiologist in developing and implementing a radiologic care plan for a patient.
+In so doing, the radiologist assistant may, in the discretion of the radiologist, perform patient assessment, patient management and selected examinations as outlined below: - 67.3.166.3.1 Obtaining consent for and injecting agents that facilitate and/or enable diagnostic imaging; - 67.3.266.3.2 Obtaining clinical history from the patient or medical record; - 67.3.366.3.3 Performing pre-procedure and post-procedure evaluation of patients undergoing invasive procedures; - 67.3.466.3.4 Assisting radiologists with invasive procedures; - 67.3.566.3.5 Performing fluoroscopy for non-invasive procedures with the radiologist providing direct supervision of the service; - 67.3.666.3.6 Monitoring and tailoring selected examinations under direct supervision (i.e., IVU, CT program, GI studies, VCUG, and retrograde urethrograms);

+- 67.3.766.3.7 Communicating the reports of radiologist's findings to the referring physician or an appropriate representative with appropriate documentation: - 67.3.866.3.8 Providing naso-enteric and oro-enteric feeding tube placement in uncomplicated patients; - 67.3.966.3.9 Performing selected peripheral venous diagnostic procedures; and - Any other activity that the Board approves in a protocol to allow for changing technology or practices in radiology.